sriramvinn/Speech-text-to-psycoligical-analysis/README.md

 ## Overview

 This Flask web application performs sentiment analysis on audio and text.
-It utilizes OpenAI's API for its core features.
-Due to the high computational resource requirements of the WhisperX model, I opted not to deploy it in the cloud.
-Instead, I use Deepgram API for cloud-based audio processing and reserve WhisperX for local development, employing different audio processing modules for each environment.
+It utilizes OpenAI's API for its core features. **Due to the high computational** resource requirements of the WhisperX model, **I opted not to deploy it in the cloud.
+Instead, I use Deepgram API for cloud-based audio processing and reserve WhisperX for local development**, employing different audio processing modules for each environment.

 ## Local Setup